Belgian Linen: 1946-1950

 During World War 2, flax was a valuable raw material.
 Due to its strength, the fabric was very convenient for the army (sails for trucks and trains, tents, uniforms,..).
 After the war, there was a scarcity of flax as the lands were mainly used for the cultivation of food.
-There was a shortage of flax and the fiber became very expensive.
-The Belgian linen weavers formed ‘The Federation of Belgian Linen Weavers’.
-In this way, they could distribute the available flax among each other, and every weaver had the same opportunities.
-During that period, André Dequae was appointed as secretary, a position he would keep for 40 years.
+This resulted in the fiber becoming very expensive.
+The Belgian linen weavers formed ‘The Federation of Belgian Linen Weavers’ to distribute the available flax among each other, giving every weaver the same opportunities.
+During that period, André Dequae was appointed to the position of Secretary, a position he would keep for 40 years.

 1950-1970

 André Dequae was a native of Kortrijk and belonged to a family of flax cultivators.
-Later, he was known as a successful politician, with several nominations such as minister in the Belgian government.
+Later, he was known as a successful politician, with several nominations including as minister in the Belgian government.
 However, Dequae always kept an eye on the evolution of the flax fiber in the textile market.
 Partly due to the rise of flax within the Soviet Union, the (European) weavers formed an association to promote themselves internationally.
 On April 20, 1950, the ‘Confédération Internationale du Lin et du Chanvre’ (CILC) was created.
 The aim of this confederation was to bring together people of the flax industry from different countries, create guidelines and coordinate the promotion of European linen all over the world.
 In the same period, the Belgian flax association decided to do the same.
 Together they set up a ‘Flax Office’ in Brussels.
 Members of the association: